PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Introduction

 To achieve physics-grounded video generation, incorporating inductive biases of physical dynamics is crucial.
 Driven by this, recent works have combined physics simulators~\cite{jiang2016material, victorpymunk, macklin2016xpbd} with neural representations (e.g., Gaussian splats) to simulate rigid or non-rigid dynamics and render them into videos~\cite{xie2024physgaussian, jiang2024vr, liu2024physgen, chen2025physgen3d, tan2024physmotion} under scene-specific settings.
 While physics simulators based on Newtonian mechanics can model the dynamics of diverse real-world systems—including soft/rigid bodies, fluids, and gases~\cite{jiang2016material, modi2024simplicits, macklin2016xpbd}, they suffer from high computational cost, sensitivity to hyperparameters (e.g., simulation substeps, grid size), numerical instabilities, and trade-offs between generality and accuracy.
 As a result, when directly using a physics simulator for video generation, people have to tune several hyperparameters and might need to switch simulators with regard to object material (\eg, MPM for elastic and rigid body simulators for rigid).
 It might also lack robustness and suffer from slow speed (especially for inverse problems).

 To address these issues, we propose \name, a framework for physics-grounded image-to-video generation with explicit control over physical parameters and external forces.
-A key component of our framework is a generative physics network, a diffusion-based model that learns the distribution of physical dynamics across various material types.
+A key component of our framework is a generative physics network, a diffusion-based model that learns the distribution of physical dynamics. \camrdy{It works on various material types, requires minimal user input and supports fast forward and backward}.
 Conditioned on physical parameters and applied forces, it predicts physical dynamics that serve as control signals for pretrained video generative models~\cite{gu2025das}.
 In our design, we address two fundamental questions to achieve robust, efficient, and generalizable physics priors for controllable video generation:

 \emph{1.
 What is an appropriate representation of physical dynamics for providing control in video models?} We seek a representation that enables efficient control of video models while generalizing across a wide range of materials.
 Very recent work on controllable video generation~\cite{geng2024motion, gu2025das} has shown that video models can synthesize rich and coherent content from only sparse and explicit point controls.
 Meanwhile, point clouds offer greater flexibility and generalization for modeling different materials than other explicit representations, such as meshes or voxel grids, making them more suitable for learning-based generative physics networks.
 Considering these two aspects, we propose to represent physical dynamics as 3D point trajectories, enabling compact motion encoding and seamless integration with video generative models while supporting diverse material types.